 Our research team was curious to know if the Atkins 40 diet plan which focuses on a low amount of carbs throughout the diet and slowly adds more as you get to your goal weight, can change the way you eat overall and result in weight loss?
 We picked apart the benefits of the foods, menu items and explored alternatives to a low-carb lifestyle.
 Then, we gathered the facts to give you the bottom line.

-Atkins 40 Readers:Click here to find out why we're giving away samples of our product, Burn TS.
+Atkins 40 Readers:Click here to find out why Noom is our top choice.

 Atkins 40 Video Review